-We do not arrange short term insurance policies as they are not very common in the insurance market which is very much focused on standard 12-month policy terms.
+We do not generally arrange short term insurance policies as they are not very common in the insurance market which is focused on standard 12-month policy terms.
 Short term insurance can also have its drawbacks such as denying you the ability to earn no claims bonuses.

 Remember you will only be covered third party so, for example, should you damage the other bike you cannot claim for the cost of its repair.

-DOC is offered only with certain policies and when riders satisfy particular conditions, so if this is cover you need or want, please discuss with us before you take out your insurance.
+DOC is offered only with certain policies and when riders satisfy particular conditions.
+If this is cover you need or want, please discuss with us before you take out your insurance.